Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-cloud-storage.md

 After you create a service account, generate and download the service account key file and upload it to Amplitude. **Make sure you export Amplitude's account key in JSON format**.

-Add this service account as a member to the bucket you'd like to export data to and give this member the **storage admin** role to make sure Amplitude has the necessary permissions to export the data to your bucket.
+Add this service account as a member to the bucket you'd like to export data to.
+Make sure to give this member the **storage admin** role to make sure Amplitude has the necessary permissions to export the data to your bucket.

 You can also create your own role, if you prefer.